deseven/1000xTRANSLATE/README.md

 2. Toolset uploads all strings into a pre-defined [Google Sheets document](https://docs.google.com/spreadsheets/d/10KcHa_iS_RSgsVauCDe6EKbskN4iZfaT9PPjdGJk--4/edit?usp=sharing).
 3. You translate all game text in Google Sheets, with optional help of LLMs.
 4. Toolset pulls all translated strings and builds a ready to use distribution package with localization.

+## Roadmap
+ - ~~be able to export, parse, translate and import all visible text data~~
+ - translator/checker
+ - fonts patching
+ - general polishing & documentation
+ - texture and other resources overrides (?)

 ## Functions